 - Establish paternity

 - Locate absent parents

-Since July 1, 1998, the Carbon County Domestic Relations Office has been a part of the Pennsylvania Child Support Enforcement System, known as PACSES.
+The Carbon County Domestic Relations Office is part of the Pennsylvania Child Support Enforcement System, known as PACSES.
 All counties in Pennsylvania are a part of this statewide-computerized system.
-As of October 1, 1999, a centralized office in Harrisburg, known as the State Collection and Disbursement Unit (SCDU), handles all support payments and check processing.
-This has changed the way support money is collected and disbursed in Carbon County.
+A centralized office in Harrisburg, known as the State Collection and Disbursement Unit (SCDU), handles all support payments and check processing.
 All other services are still provided through the Carbon County Domestic Relations Office.

 The Domestic Relations Office does not address problems with custody and visitation.
 The appropriate legal authority to handle these matters is either an attorney or the Court.
 You can contact the Prothonotary's office for more information at (570) 325-2481, or click on the CUSTODY link here

 for forms and instructions on filing a custody complaint.